 --userpin = the current User PIN.

-For more information on Mapping Certificates see the article on Mapping Certificates using the PIVKey tool.
+For more detailed information on this type of mapping see the article on Mapping Certificates using the PIVKey tool.

 If you are deploying using the PIVKey minidriver, mapping the certificates is optional.
-However, if you don't map the certificates, they will not be visible using the PIV interface.
-If you want to use those certificates, you will have to install the PIVKey minidriver on every client machine you want to support.
+However, if you don't map the certificates, they will not be visible using the standard PIV interface (such as with the Windows smart card minidriver).
+If you want to use certificates that are not mapped, you will have to install the PIVKey minidriver on every client machine you want to support.

-Option 2: Assign the Certificate Mapping OID to the relevant CA Certificate Template.
+Option 2 for mapping: Assign the Certificate Mapping OID to the relevant CA Certificate Template.

 The PIVKey Admin Minidriver parses the certificates, and recognizes the following PIVKey Specific OIDs: